 Say you're a manufacturer that makes bicycle seats.
 Unbeknownst, your supplier switches materials and you end up using a lower-quality metal that snaps more easily.
-You're sued in a wrongful death lawsuit when a cyclist dies after their seat post snaps and they’re thrown through the air into traffic.
+You're sued in a wrongful death lawsuit when a cyclist dies after a seat post snaps and the cyclist is thrown into traffic.

-Your Product Liability Insurance may cover each of these.
-However, it's worth noting that some Product Liability policies don't cover punitive / statutory damages.
-Some policies may also cap the level amount of punitive damages they'll cover.
+Your product liability insurance may cover each of these.
+However, it's worth noting that some product liability policies don't cover punitive / statutory damages.
+Some policies may also cap the amount of punitive damages they'll cover.

 Check with your insurance agent if punitive damages are covered in your policy.
 Even if they’re not, remember that these damages are typically only imposed in the most reckless of wrongful death cases.

-Product Liability Insurance is typically included with General Liability Insurance.
-GL coverage provides basic lawsuit protection for small businesses over third-party lawsuits concerning…
+Product liability insurance is typically included with general liability insurance.
+This policy provides basic lawsuit protection for small businesses over third-party lawsuits concerning: